bleaktwig/yuadrem-wiki/docs/kins/elf.md

     When in fertile land, you only need to eat once per week.
     You can also eat more often if you choose to do so.

-    \subparagraph{Languages} You can speak, read, and write Knaenese.
+    \subparagraph{Languages} You can speak, read, and write knaenese.
     You can also speak, read, and write other language of your choice, but your pronunciation leaves much to be desired.

-    % Despite their lack of lips, the moss kin does speak a language, which is named Knaenese.
+    % Despite their lack of lips, the moss kin does speak a language, which is named knaenese.
-    % Knaenese is a very simple, accommodating to their impaired speech.
+    % knaenese is a very simple, accommodating to their impaired speech.
     % While a naenk can learn other languages, their pronunciation usually leaves much to be desired.

     \subparagraph{Subraces} Naenks are most easily separated by their home - Gannag or Na'ane.

-    The most common of their kin, Gannagian naenks are the members of the tribes that surround the Tek tree.
+    The most common of their kin, gannagian naenks are the members of the tribes that surround the Tek tree.
     They have a very strong sense of community and an excellent capacity to work as a team.
     Any one naenk will easily give their life without second thought for their people and for their way of life.

-    While all naenks are capable fighters, Gannagian naenk take on different jobs to fulfill different tasks.
+    While all naenks are capable fighters, gannagian naenk take on different jobs to fulfill different tasks.
     The most common of these are the warriors, the hunters, and the gatherers.
     Your subrace traits depend on which of these roles you take.